fangchj2002/FRAGL/README.md

+% Demo of "Fuzzy region-based active contours driven by weighting global and local fitting energy"(FRAGL) published  in IEEE Access

+% Jiangxiong Fang

+% East China University of Technology&&Nanchang University, Nanchang, China

+% 8th, May, 2019

-if you use this code, please cite this paper:
+% Email: fangchj2002@163.com if you use the code, please cite the following paper.